NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 # Step 2: Print the active viewport

 In this section, you import a viewport utility into `extension.py`.
 Then, you use it to store the active viewport.
-Finally, you display the active viewport to the console.
+Finally, you will print the name of the active viewport to the console.

 ## Step 2.1: Navigate to `extension.py`